 You also check whether cash was deposited throughout the day, and the balance lying in the till at the end of the day is within limits specified in the end-of-day procedures.

 Every time the shift is changed, the outgoing and incoming cashier should count the cash, enter it into the POS system, and check if it tallies with the one reported by the POS software.
 If there’s a mismatch, he should immediately report it to the store manager, but the POS software should not disclose the amount of difference.
+Get a 30-days Free Trial of ARI POS.

 At the end of the day, before closing the till the cashier should physically count the cash.
 He also should enter the same in the POS software.
 If there’s a mismatch, he should immediately notify the store manager.
 Furthermore, all instances of cash mismatch should be handled carefully.
 The store manager should do a thorough investigation before making any cash adjustments.

-To balance a cash register is the process of reconciling it with all the POS transactions made in a day and ensuring that the total cash balance in the cash drawer tallies with the opening balance, inflow, and outflow of cash.
+Counting the cash register is the process of reconciling it with all the POS transactions made in a day and ensuring that the total cash balance in the cash drawer tallies with the opening balance, inflow, and outflow of cash.

-If currency denomination wise cash inflow and outflow are recorded in the POS system, it acts as a strong internal control and eases the cash drawer balancing.
+If currency denomination-wise cash inflow and outflow are recorded in the POS system, it acts as a strong internal control and eases the cash drawer balancing.

-One should recount the cash lying in the drawer and see if there was a mistake in counting.
+One should recount the cash in the drawer and see if there was a mistake in counting.
 If there was no mistake, then the cashier should immediately inform the store manager.
 The store manager will then do the physical counting, investigate further, and record the mismatch.